 Soon after obtaining a Master's Degree in Computer Science at Delft, University of Technology, I set out to travel around the world for a few years, utilizing the experience of a part-time job web programmer to pay for my travels along the way.
 Freelancing in Australia, customers were satisfied to such a degree that the neverending influx of new projects even managed to nearly bring the travelling to a halt.
 Considering the large demand for both practically and theoretically grounded expertise, setting up Have Skill Webdevelopment to continue this work was a logical next step upon returning to the Netherlands.

 These last few years, most of my projects have consisted of developing complex web applications.
 This work has been characterised by a focus on security (an aspect of web development which doesn't get nearly enough attention) and maintainability.
 Client-side I follow the W3C standards by writing accessible and semantically meaningful HTML and CSS.
 The experience of being involved in the development of the open source web browser Mozilla (of which Firefox is the currently best known end product) gives me a unique edge when solving advanced cross-browser layout problems.
 I'm also a contributor to the WHATWG, which is developing new standards for web applications that should start to be of use in the near future.
-Finally, I keep abreast of the latest changes in the world of front-end development and web standards through my position on the board of Fronteers, the Dutch trade organization for front-end developers.
+Finally, I keep abreast of the latest changes in the world of front-end development and web standards through Fronteers, the Dutch trade organization for front-end developers.

 I maintain strong opinions on the best way to develop websites and solve problems, and will be happy to advise on this.
 On the other hand, the many environments in which I've worked also allow me to flexibly adjust to existing practices in different organizations.